15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 Two atolls, 27 coral islands, and a total permanent population of around 600 people — which means the beaches here are about as unspoilt as it gets.

 Cossies Beach on Direction Island is the main draw.
 The water is shallow, warm and clear enough to see the sandy bottom at depth, and the snorkelling off the reef edge is genuinely impressive.
+Manta rays, turtles and reef sharks are common sightings.

+It’s not a casual side trip.
 But if remote is what you’re after, this is about as far from the tourist circuit as you can get while still being in Australian territory.

 5. Nudey Beach, Fitzroy Island